srflaxu40/awspy/README.md

   * The above command should put you into the awspy project along with pre-installed modules.

 ## Running (only requires python)
+* Have a looksy inside the aws.ini file to see a set of tags.
+You can tag thingz with up to 50 tags maximum.
 * `./tag_aws -v vpc-122303f`